A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Planning a dream vacation to Italy, and wondering how to visit Venice?
-This 2 day itinerary in Venice collected the real treasure to see and do, from iconic landmarks to world-class monuments in Venice, Italy.
-The best thing about this Venice itinerary is that it is flexible, giving you the opportunity to choose from 2 different itineraries in Venice or spend the third day exploring other islands of Venice.
+This 2-day itinerary in Venice collected the real treasure to see and do, from iconic landmarks to world-class monuments in Venice, Italy.
+The best thing about this Venice itinerary is that it is flexible, giving you the opportunity to choose from 2 different itineraries in Venice or spend the third day exploring other islands.

-Venice is also a tourist hotspot, with millions of visitors swarming in from all over the world — but here I share the real hidden gems to help you to escape the crowds and enjoy the beauty of Venice on your own.
+Venice is also a tourist hotspot, with millions of visitors swarming in from all over the world to check things off their Venice bucket list — but after visiting Venice on different occasions, and exploring every single corner of the city, I am here now to not only share the best landmarks in Venice but also, the real hidden gems to help you to escape the crowds and enjoy the beauty of Venice on your own.

-Venice can be explored in a well-planned 2 days, and I have designed this itinerary to put all the favorite top sights in the right order, so first-time visitors to Venice need to waste no time.
 This should be your one-stop guide on how to visit Venice for the first time.
-Here you can also find very helpful tips on how to explore Venice, and the best neighborhoods to stay in.
+Here you can also find very helpful insider tips on how to explore Venice, the best neighborhoods to stay in, tips on how to save money in Venice, and how to be safe!
 So, without any further ado, let’s discover the very best of Venice with this awesome itinerary.

 Read More: 3 Days Itinerary in Florence, Italy